tajammulbasheer/deeplizard-keras/README.md

  That can be found [here](https://keras.io/examples/)

 ## Contributions
-This project is open to contributions, feel free to fork the repository and make pull requests.
+This project is open to contributions, feel free to fork the repository and make pull requests, and it whatever way you want.